danielamar101/motherstream/README.md

 - `GET /queue-list`: Returns an HTML page displaying the current queue.
 - `GET /queue-json`: Returns the current queue as a JSON array.
+- `GET /update-timer/{time_in_seconds}?reset_time=<boolean>` Controls the amount of time left on a stream before kick.
+- `GET /update-block-toggle/`: Controls whether a kicked user is immediately allowed to re-connect to the stream

 ## Queue Management